All posts

 Purpose-built conference networking platforms offer a better model: structured, data-informed, and accessible before, during, and after the event.
 Here's what to look for and how to think about the space.

 It favours extroverts.
 Cold introductions in a room full of strangers are easier for some attendees than others.
-Technology-mediated introductions — where you already know someone's name, role, and reason for being at the event before you meet — lower the social barrier considerably.
+Technology-mediated introductions — where you already know someone's name, role, and reason for attending before you meet — lower the social barrier considerably.

 It's inefficient.
 In an unstructured reception, the probability of any given attendee meeting the specific people most relevant to them is low.
 Match-based networking tools change that probability significantly.

 It's poorly timed.
-Networking is often relegated to the evening session, when energy levels are lower.
+Networking often gets pushed to the evening session, when energy is lowest.
 Integrating networking tools throughout the day — connecting people between sessions, over lunch, or during structured networking slots — makes better use of available time.

-It generates no data.
-Organisers using traditional networking approaches have very little visibility into whether valuable connections were made.
-Technology-mediated networking generates data on connection rates, meeting completions, and attendee satisfaction with the networking experience.
+And it generates no data.
+Organisers using traditional networking approaches have very little visibility into whether valuable connections were actually made.
+Technology-mediated networking generates data on connection rates, meeting completions, and attendee satisfaction with the experience.

-Attendee profiles and discovery: Profile quality drives networking quality.
-Platforms that build profiles during registration (integrating LinkedIn data, gathering interest and goal information as part of sign-up) produce better match quality than those that rely on attendees to build profiles voluntarily after registration.
+Profile quality drives networking quality.
+Platforms that build profiles during registration — integrating LinkedIn data, gathering interest and goal information as part of sign-up — produce better match quality than those that rely on attendees to build profiles voluntarily after registration.

-Match recommendations: The most effective platforms use interest and goal matching to surface relevant connections proactively, rather than leaving attendees to browse a directory.
-The algorithm quality varies significantly between platforms.
+The most effective platforms use interest and goal matching to surface relevant connections proactively, rather than leaving attendees to browse a directory.
+Algorithm quality varies significantly between platforms, and it shows.

 Many comprehensive event apps include a networking module.
-Whether a standalone networking platform or an integrated module is better depends on:
+Whether a standalone platform or an integrated module is better depends on a few things.

-Data integration: Networking data is most valuable when it's connected to other event analytics.
-Standalone tools that don't integrate with your broader analytics platform create a data silo.
+There's also the data integration question.
+Networking data is most valuable when it's connected to other event analytics.
+Standalone tools that don't integrate with your broader analytics platform create a silo.

 This data strengthens both your post-event report and your sponsor conversations — particularly relevant if any sponsors are involved in facilitated networking sessions or roundtables.